 Inventory Optimization

 Correctly balancing inventory levels can significantly raise overall profits for an organization.
-But inventory optimization can be tricky.
 On the one hand, having too much inventory in stock can lead to unnecessary storage costs.
 On the other hand, not having enough inventory in stock can lead to loss of business, as customers turn elsewhere to obtain the out-of-stock items.

-Inventory optimization helps companies balance supply and demand by predicting what inventory to stock, when to stock it, and where to store it.
+Inventory optimization helps companies balance supply and demand by predicting what inventory to stock, when to stock it and where to store it.
 This creates the proper supply and demand ratio that enables customers to purchase the items they want when they want them.
 It also helps with faster delivery times.
-With this in mind, it is easy to see how inventory optimization is one of the most critical components of optimizing a supply chain network.
+With this in mind, it’s easy to see how inventory optimization is one of the most critical components of optimizing a supply chain network.

 Streamlined Shipping and Fulfillment